Environmental and wellness design consciousness underpins 116 Rokeby, offering a workplace with a rigorous approach to sustainability.

 The WELL rating system is based on medical research and follows performance-based criteria that measure, monitor and certify parts of the built environment that have an innate impact on wellbeing and health of humans.
 The aim is to prevent chronic diseases by consciously designing buildings and spaces that have an inherent positive effect on its users.

 Bringing light throughout the building was a critical factor.
 Punctuations in the podium slabs create a series of light wells allowing light to permeate through to the ground floor spaces.
 A range of shared amenities are located throughout the building, adding to the desirability and flexible functionality for the end user.
 The rooftop space has outdoor meeting areas, alongside a large communal kitchen and bookable space for tenants to socialise and enjoy views to the city and the Dandenong Ranges.

 The ground floor includes a small but highly flexible retail tenancy, which will have the ability to adapt from day to night.
 Also situated at ground floor is an end-of-trip facility housing changing rooms, showers and bicycle storage to encourage bike and pedestrian commuting and exercising.

 The biophilic strategy was another important consideration on this project, which was created in collaboration with Eckersley Garden Architecture.
 Despite the site constraints and minimal opportunity for deep soil planting, significant landscaping is proposed for the ground floor, podium and the rooftop levels, with a series of raised concrete planters, integrated seating and a layered native planting matrix.

-Rokeby Street hopes to create a benchmark for commercial architecture and interiors by a conscious design that will have a positive impact on both the end user and the environment.
+116 Rokeby hopes to create a benchmark for commercial architecture and interiors by a conscious design that will have a positive impact on both the end user and the environment.